herdworks/hypertemplates-web/content/blog/introducing-hypertemplates/index.md

 For a brief moment at this nascent stage in our journey we allow ourselves to think that that this is _precisely_ what "copy and paste" was invented for!
 But then about ten seconds after we finish copying our snazzy new navigation to a handful of pages, we notice a typo.
 We instinctively fix the typo and start the copy and paste ceremony all over again.
-But then we decide that the "About Me" link should just be called "About" (or visa versa).
+But then we decide that the "About Me" link should just be called "About" (or vice versa).
 And then it hits us.
 This is unsustainable.